 Expect to pull full-time hours in this job.
 According to O*NET’s survey, nearly 69 percent of respondents work 40 hours per week.
-Nearly a quarter of techs log more than 40 hours per week.
+Almost a quarter of techs log more than 40 hours per week.
 A majority of those in lab technician jobs, to the tune of 65 percent, report having regular shifts.

 The need for dental wares and appliances should drive demand for techs and opportunities for jobs.
-On a world-wide basis, the market for cosmetic dentistry carried a value of $21.9 billion in 2020.
+On a worldwide basis, the market for cosmetic dentistry carried a value of $21.9 billion in 2020.
 By 2025, that figure should rise to $30.1 billion.

 Statistics also support the stateside need and demand for cosmetic dentistry.
 The American College of Prosthodontists reports that nearly 40 million Americans do not have any natural teeth, with 178 million missing at least one tooth.
-In 2020, nearly 41 million Americans said they used dentures.
+In 2020, almost 41 million Americans said they used dentures.
 The manufacture of implant-supported crowns runs about 2.3 million per year.

 Below are some possible or likely drivers, many of which are related to age or dental health:

-In the lab, you simultaneously wear the hats of science, art and high technology.
+In the lab, you simultaneously wear the hats of science, art, and high technology.
 The skills you need for success reflect the melding of these disciplines.

 Finger dexterity ranks high among the skills required of dental lab technicians.
-The assembly of dental appliances calls for you to grasp, manipulate and otherwise handle small hand tools such as surgical knives, drills and spatulas.
-Dexterity also comes in to play when you have to bend wires or shape small pieces.
+The assembly of dental appliances calls for you to grasp, manipulate, and otherwise handle small hand tools such as surgical knives, drills, and spatulas.
+Dexterity also comes into play when you have to bend wires or shape small pieces.

-The high-tech nature of dental, medical and other manufacturing fields requires that you become skilled with computers, three-dimensional printers and software or other applications tailored to dental product manufacturing.
+The high-tech nature of dental, medical, and other manufacturing fields requires that you become skilled with computers, three-dimensional printers, and software or other applications tailored to dental product manufacturing.
 CAD and CAM have a primary presence in eight to ten percent of the dental labs.

 You’re not in the widget business.
 Each patient for whom you fulfill a prescription or order brings a different shape and different needs.
-The dental lab tech jobs allow you to display your creativity in shaping, molding and (if desired by the patient) decorating crowns or other appliances.
+The dental lab tech jobs allow you to display your creativity in shaping, molding, and (if desired by the patient) decorating crowns or other appliances.

 You’ll need ample vision to perceive different colors and shades.
-With the small tools and items you handle and create, you’ll need the capacity to see objects at close distance.
+With the small tools and items you handle and create, you’ll need the capacity to see objects at a close distance.

 As a rule of thumb, dental laboratory tech programs offer courses in subjects such as:

 You will need a high school diploma or equivalent (such as a GED) to enter a dental lab tech program accredited by the American Dental Association (ADA) or a college dental lab technology program.
-While you’re in high school, concentrate on classes in biology, anatomy and chemistry.
-To help you get used to handling small tools and detailing, include an art class in your high school or even post-secondary curriculum.
+While you’re in high school, concentrate on classes in biology, anatomy, and chemistry.
+To help you get used to handling small tools and detailing, including an art class in your high school or even post-secondary curriculum.

 Being certified in the field is not a legal prerequisite, but it can build your resume.